 Should I Adopt C++17?

-While C++ is widely used — especially in embedded development — C++17 is not yet widely adopted.
+While C++ is widely used — especially in embedded development — the latest version is not yet widely adopted.

 How Programmers Use Embedded C++

 According to a recent Embedded Systems Survey by the Barr Group, “Nearly 95% of embedded programmers wrote the majority of their code in C or C++”.

 The popularity of C++ for embedded applications is growing while the language continues to evolve.
 The most recent version was published in late 2017.

 Historically, the adoption of new languages and standards has been slow.

 As a young embedded C developer in the early 1990s, I attended a training course, “Object Oriented Programming in C++”.

 Shortly afterwards I switched jobs and began to develop C++ applications for Windows.